Why it makes good financial sense to have an emergency fund

-Always scour the Ts and Cs before opening an easy-access account.
+Always scour the terms and conditions of a savings account first.
 You should check things such as the minimum and maximum deposit, and whether there are any limits on the number of withdrawals you can make per year.

 Ideally, you want to choose an account that you can dip in and out of easily, without restrictions.

 Make a point of keeping your emergency fund separate from your day-to-day account where you keep your spending money.
 This will ensure you don’t unintentionally – or intentionally – dip into money set aside for savings